6 Common Facebook Marketing Mistakes

 Facebook is the first social network to surpass 1 billion registered accounts and currently sits at 2.23 billion monthly active users (statista.com, 2018)

 That is 2.23 million active users your company can tap into and elevate your brand to the next level.

 Unfortunately, a lot of small businesses do not train or research Facebook marketing techniques.
 Most will end up making bad marketing decisions or not reaching their target audience.
 Check out these 6 Facebook marketing mistakes to avoid and boost your businesses marketing.

 Making the Hard Sell

 This is one of the biggest mistakes we find small companies still making.
-Marketing has moving away from the traditional ‘in your face’ and ‘loud’ advertising.
-Customers are put off by businesses that target them with ‘buy now’ or ‘you need this’ type of ads.
+Marketing has moved away from the traditional ‘in your face’ and ‘loud’ advertising.
+Customers are put off by businesses that target them with ads like ‘buy now’ or ‘you need this’.
 Marketers must offer their knowledge and show they can provide the service they claim to be expert in.
 Use Facebook to offer users useful and relevant information.

 Failing to Learn Facebook Tools

 Facebook offers companies with business pages extensive tools for marketing.
 With Ads Manager you can build market campaigns, boost a post, analyse the performance of campaigns and interaction with posts, etc. Facebook can also help you gather information on potential customers whom you can remarket to.
-There are far more tools that could be discussed.
-If you want an in-depth knowledge, Studio93 are offering a seminar in Advanced Facebook Marketing & Advertising Techniques.
+Not using the valuable insights within business manager, prevents you from understanding your audience, to create relative content.

 Facebook for your business is about creating community and maintaining an excellent relationship with your users.
 This relationship is public.
 So remember, how and what you post should reflect your brand and the core values of your company.
 Keep working on growing and expanding your community.
 You will attract more users who are interested in what you are offering.